Preparing for Off-Campus Events

-If you would like to rent a vehicle for your trip, ODUS groups may use the ODUS WASS calendar to make an appointment to come into our office and reserve the vehicle(s).
+If you would like to rent a vehicle for your trip, ODUS groups must schedule an ODUS Payment appointment to reserve the vehicle(s).

 - Only van-certified students may operate vehicles.
 At no point during your travel should an uncertified student drive.

 ODUS groups have several options for booking plane or train tickets:

 - For large groups or elaborate trips, you must contact your ODUS program coordinator, who will authorize group travel with the University's travel agency, World Travel.

 - For smaller groups or simpler trips, you may use the ODUS Payment Appointment to make an appointment to book your tickets using the ODUS credit card

 Registering Student Organization Travel

 In order to ensure students’ safety while they are off campus, ODUS requires that all student organization-related travel is registered according to the procedure documented here.
 Travel registration is mandatory regardless of the cost of the trip, how far you are traveling, or how you plan to get there.
 Failure to comply with these policies will result in prohibition of individual or group travel, or disciplinary action.

 - Travel Policies Prior to traveling, be sure to familiarize yourself with ODUS’ student organization Travel Policies, the Office of Finance & Treasury’s University-Sponsored Domestic Travel Terms and Conditions, and Rights, Rules, Responsibilities.
 You are responsible for complying with all policies contained therein.